There is no doubt that the world is changing dramatically, and Jamaica is not being left behind.

 Through the use of an app, the ePrescription feature would enable a doctor to issue a prescription electronically and allow the patient to even choose the pharmacy at which they wish to obtain the drugs.

-They would also be able to get insurance co-pay and pay for the drugs using mobile money so that it can be dispensed before arrival at the pharmacy for easy and quick pickup.
+They would also be able to get insurance co-pay and pay for the drugs at standard Prescription Drug Prices using mobile money so that it can be dispensed before arrival at the pharmacy for easy and quick pickup.

 It would feature refill alerts, especially for persons on long-term medication, such as those with chronic non-communicable diseases, including diabetes and high blood pressure.